“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 All right, he’d now been awake for twenty seconds at the most, and had already done a lightning-speed search of his memory in order to confirm that this was the worst hangover he’d ever had.

 Yes – it – was.

 How the hell much had he drunk last night?
 And why the hell had he gotten that drunk?
-He didn’t dare move for fear of making it worse, or open his eyes to what felt through his lids like the light of mid-afternoon.
-He wasn’t even sure where he was, couldn’t remember a thing about the entirety of yesterday.
-His head was far worse than usual after a spell even of heavy drinking, his bladder felt swollen to twice its usual size, and his stomach threatened to do what it never did and actually regurgitate something.
+He didn’t dare move for fear of making it worse, nor open his eyes to what felt through his lids like the light of mid-afternoon.
+He wasn’t even sure where he lay, couldn’t remember a thing about the entirety of yesterday.
+His head felt far worse than usual after a spell even of heavy drinking, his bladder swollen to twice its usual size, and his stomach threatened to do what it never did and actually regurgitate something.
 Also, where was he, and what had happened last night?

 He didn’t remember training yesterday, and the pain in his head wasn’t the type that usually came from Saitou’s fists.
 Some extremely blurry images of wandering around town becoming increasingly drunk were beginning to trickle back.
 People he’d talked to… acquaintances he’d had drinks with… in bar after bar after bar… after bar… why?

 Then there’d been Megumi, right?
 She’d been crying and wouldn’t tell him why.
 And Yahiko, who’d been sitting outside the dojo for some reason, and…